-Guests will receive a text message with a voucher which can be used at any branch of the Post Office to receive the £200 payment.
+Guests will receive a text message with a voucher that can be used at any branch of the Post Office to receive the £200 payment.

 These payments will be made by the local borough or district council in East Sussex – Eastbourne Borough Council, Lewes District Council, Hastings Borough Council, Rother District Council or Wealden District Council.

-For more information and support services for people from Ukraine in the UK, visit The British Red Cross: Help for Ukrainian nationals in the UK - redcross.org.uk
+For more information and support services for people from Ukraine in the UK, visit the British Red Cross website.

 Opening a bank account in the UK will make it easier for you to get support or to receive wages from work